 How Students Assess Their Experience

-Students' perceptions of their cognitive and affective development, as well as their overall satisfaction with the institution, provide useful evidence of their educational experiences.
+Students' perceptions of certain aspects of cognitive and affective development, as well as their overall satisfaction with the institution, provide useful evidence of their educational experiences.
 For more details, see your Frequencies and Statistical Comparisons report.